 LCAP Goal 2, Action 11: Budget \$1,500,000.00 to maintain and increase service time for health technicians.

 Goals and Actions

-Goal # Description 1 All students are provided a high-quality teaching and learning environment
+Goal # Description 1 All students are provided a high-quality teaching and learning environment An explanation of why the LEA has developed this goal

 An explanation of why the LEA has developed this goal.